nsaqui4c/jestSundaesOnDemand/README.md

 		query: expect element to be not in DOM
 		find: expect element to appear async.In case we want to element to appear before firing the assertion.

-		* we can Add All after selector to get all match (getAll, findAll etc)
+		* we can Add All after selector to get all match (getAllBy, findAllBy etc)

-Quiery Type:
+Query Type:
 		Role: most prefered
 		AltText: images
 		Text: non interactive display elements